Polonnaruwa massacre: Karapola and Muthugal

 At around 6am on 29 April 1992 the Home Guards and policemen from Alanchipothana went to the police post at the Tamil village of Karapola and informed the policemen there of the attack on Alanchipothana.
 The policemen from Karapola and the Home Guards and policemen from Alanchipothana then went to Muthugal, another Tamil village, and shot and hacked to death dozens of villagers.
 They returned to Karapola where they killed dozens of villagers.
 Then, at around 9am, they went to Muthugal again and continued their killings.

 51 villagers, including 13 children under 10, were killed at Muthugal.
 38 villagers were killed in Karapola.

 The army camp at Welikande (9 km from Alanchipothana) was informed of the attacks at 6.30am but it took until 10am for the Army to arrive at Muthugal and put an end to the killings.
 The Home Guards and policemen were chased away.

 Madurangala

 Some of villagers from Muthugal who had fled the killings were found by Home Guards hiding in ricefields at Madurangala, a Sinhalese village.
 Six of the Muthugal villagers (five men and one woman) were arrested by the Home Guards.
 The woman was released but on 30 April 1992 the bodies of the five men plus a man from Madurangala were found in an irrigation canal.

 Victims

-Some of the victims of this massacre have been identified.
+Tamils of the victims of this massacre have been identified.